 She's initially a sneaky thief that just seems to care for money.
 She is aware of her fanservice-ness, and uses this to her advantage in her cons.
 That said, she is actually quite competent and can defend herself via Pokémon and or by tricks.
 Her first Pokémon is a Jigglypuff, while her starter is a Squirtle named Blasty.

-- Boobs of Steel: Subverted: while being the most naturally stacked of the main cast even without using pokeballs, she's not the strongest female trainer, as the majority of her Pokémon's levels are around the 70's, a bit lower than the other Dexholders.
+- Boobs of Steel: Subverted: while being the most naturally stacked of the main cast even without using Pokéballs, she's not the strongest female trainer.
+The majority of her Pokémon's levels are around the 70's, a bit lower than the other Dexholders.

 - Character Development: Eventually grows almost completely out of jerkassery, though she is still fond of light teasing.

-- Cool Big Sis: To Silver and sometimes Yellow.
+- Cool Big Sis: To Silver and Yellow.

 - Dub Name Change: Her and Blue's names were switched in the English translation.

-- Dressing as the Enemy : As Sabrina in the RGB series.
+- Dressing as the Enemy : She disguises herself as Sabrina in Red and Blue.

 - Face Your Fears: when she confronts Will and Karen in Ilex Forest, they intimidate her with Lugia and Ho-Oh, the latter being the cause for her fear of birds in the first place.
 However, Green reveals that she's already overcome her fears, when she reveals her new Pokémon, Articuno, Zapdos and Moltres.
 The reason for her absence for most of the arc is actually because of this trope.